Back in 2010, I saw the most wretched movie I’ve ever seen in my life.

 If I had to boil down what got me boiling, I think I could sum it up in four points.
 (Please note, as River Song might say, “Spoilers!”
 But it’s been almost a decade, so I don’t think I’m letting the cat out of the bag.
 If you already saw the movie and can figure out which one I’m talking about, you have my deepest sympathies.)

 - Special effects will not carry the day when everything else is dead on arrival.
-If you don’t have something to say, if your characters are idiots, and you think you can cover up these problems with exploding ships and monsters eating people and ripping their brains out, it won’t work.
+If you don’t have something to say, if your characters are idiots, and you think you can cover up these problems with exploding ships and monsters eating people and ripping their brains out, it won’t work for me.

 - Finish what you started.
 After I saw The Matrix, I couldn’t wait to see The Matrix Reloaded.
 (I know, I’m about to violate my rule about not trash-talking someone else’s creative work.
-Exceptions, rule, etc.) After seeing the latter, I never saw The Matrix Dance Dance Revolution or whatever it was called.
+Exceptions, rule, etc.) After seeing the latter, I never saw the third one.
 Why?
 Because the second part didn’t tell a complete story.
 Now, I don’t mind cliffhangers—on TV.
 Even in some movies it can work.
 Look at The Lord of the Rings (the books as well as the movies).
 Look at The Empire Strikes Back.
 We’re left at the end with Han Solo in deep freeze and Luke with a major parental problem.
 But that movie told a complete story from beginning to end and ended up being my second-favorite Star Wars movie of the trilogy.
 (What’s my favorite?
 Ask me later.)
 This movie, though, couldn’t even wrap up its story with a montage of images that ran during the closing credits continuing the plot.
 Yes, they really did this.